-There are other highly innovative inventions currently in their fundraising stage, which are looking to help prevent the spread of COVID-19 and flatten the curve.
+There are other highly innovative inventions currently in their fundraising stage, which are looking to help prevent the spread of Covid-19 and flatten the curve.
 As more people are being asked not only to keep their hands clean, but also to wear masks in public, it could cause a significant amount of waste.
 This brings us to the SqueezyBand and the Simple Personal Protection System (SPPS).
-Both of these items will help stop the spread of COVID-19, however, with a bit of extra technology, they could be even more useful!
+Both of these items will help stop the spread of Covid-19, however, with a bit of extra technology, they could be even more useful!
 Perhaps a prototype of the SqueezyBand could also include an electronic device to give analytical data about how many times it was used, or monitor the wearers heart rate, encouraging the wearer to stay active.
 This can be extremely difficult while self-isolating, so the reminder would be beneficial.
-For the SPPS, uploading anonymous data on the air it has cleaned and the level of protection it provided could help monitor air quality around the world, showing its value and providing valuable feedback to health organizations.
+For the SPPS, uploading anonymous data on the air it has cleaned and the level of protection it provided could help monitor air quality around the world, showing its value and providing valuable feedback to health organisations.
 With just a bit of extra innovation, these two items could become IoT devices, serving the wearer and their community even more than they’re already designed to.

 Innovations for Home Use

-While everyone is practicing social distancing, there is a common theme that is helping to identify how COVID-19 is spreading: temperatures.
+While everyone is practicing social distancing, there is a common theme that is helping to identify how Covid-19 is spreading: temperatures.
 It has been proposed that retail stores and other mass gathering premisses begin taking customers’ temperatures now, and even after social distancing is lifted to ensure everyone is staying safe and healthy.
 Thanks to Tony Tempa, a contactless thermometer, the IoT and open data may have a part to play.
 Tony Tempa has already exceeded its funding goal, as investors have found its innovative ideas exciting.
-In short, when a temperature is taken, anonymous data is uploaded to a global database which can help both prevent and predict future pandemics like COVID-19.
-Big data analytics would be able to analyze this data and spot trends in temperatures based on geolocation information.
+In short, when a temperature is taken, anonymous data is uploaded to a global database which can help both prevent and predict future pandemics like Covid-19.
+Big data analytics would be able to analyse this data and spot trends in temperatures based on geolocation information.
 For personal use, the data can be tracked via an app so families can also ensure everyone in the house is staying as healthy as possible.

 We will ensure your ideas can be streamlined and the innovation, rapid prototyping, and testing of hardware is as simple as possible.

-COVID-19 has had devastating effects on communities around the world, but the democratization of the hardware space is showing that, not only can we get through this, but we can also learn more about how we can help through new and innovative hardware.
+Covid-19 has had devastating effects on communities around the world, but the democratization of the hardware space is showing that, not only can we get through this, but we can also learn more about how we can help through new and innovative hardware.
 At LastBasic, we’ll ensure your ideas can be streamlined and the innovation, rapid prototyping, and testing of hardware is as simple as possible.
 We’re all in this together.
 If you think there’s an innovative idea that you want to convert into a functional hardware prototype, in the midst of this crisis, don’t hesitate to take action!